Offered for 1 undergraduate or graduate credit.

 - State the typical developmental progression of emotional regulation skills and their impact on a child's communication and social engagement.

-- Describe core challenges in emotional regulation that are common in children with ASD and Asperger syndrome throughout their development.
+- Describe core challenges in emotional regulation that are common in children with ASD and Asperger's syndrome throughout their development.

 - Identify signs of emotional dysregulation and idiosyncratic strategies for emotional regulation.